english l español l italiano português l română l l l

 • Aniline Point (ASTM D 611)

-"Decreasing maintenance cost, increasing the mean time between failures (MTBF), granting maximum equipment reliability and longer useful life generating high quality at maximum production".
+"Decreasing maintenance cost, increasing the minimum time between failures (MTBF), granting maximum equipment reliability and longer useful life generating high quality at maximum production"